 Repository age

-Both Peergos and Seafile have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Seafile appears to have several advantages over Peergos, particularly in popularity, growth and maturity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash.
 However, they differ in their additional technology choices: Peergos uses Java while Seafile leverages Python, C, Objective-C, C++.